swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

 Property wrappers can be applied to properties at global, local, or type scope.
+Those properties can have observing accessors (`willSet`/`didSet`), but not explicitly-written getters or setters.

 ## Examples